WQXB

 WQXB is an FM radio station licensed to the city of Grenada, Mississippi.
 It has a country format known as "B 100".

-The station is owned by The Rayanna Corp.
+The station is owned by Tammy Evans, through licensee Rayanna Group LLC.

 WQXB is a member of The Holmes Football Radio Network.

 Ownership history

 Effective February 1, 2014, WQXB was transferred from Chatterbox, Inc. to The Rayanna Corp. for no consideration in an intra-family deal.